moby/moby/docs/sources/reference/commandline/cli.md

 ** on-failure ** - Restart the container only if it exits with a non zero exit status.

-** always ** - Always restart the container reguardless of the exit status.
+** always ** - Always restart the container regardless of the exit status.

 You can also specify the maximum amount of times Docker will try to restart the container when using the ** on-failure ** policy.
 The